Tours, Sights, History, Events in the Old Jewish District

 TIP: If you have limited time visit only the Great Synagogue and its surroundings.

 It is a neolog synagogue meaning that the men and women sit in separate areas within the church.
 The service is in Hebrew, and the 5000-pipe organ provides music.

-Location: in the inner courtyard of the Great synagogue
+- In the inner courtyard of the Great Synagogue

 You can visit it only with a ticket to the Synagogue/Museum.
 The Tree of Life monument is visible from the street through the fence.

 The silver metal weeping willow tree, the Tree of Life, stands in the Raoul Wallenberg Park.

 It received its name after the Swedish diplomat who helped many Jews to escaping deportation in 1944-45.

 The Tree stands in the garden of the synagogue and the Jewish Museum.

 It’s a very moving and sad monument created by Imre Varga in 1991 with the support of the Emmanuel Foundation (founded by Tony Curtis actor).

 Names of the victims disappeared or died during the Nazi terror are engraved on almost each of the 30,000 leaves.